Chantel Zales Slays In Cute Monokini While Posing With Her Puppy

 “Looking absolutely beautiful Chantel.
 Such a cute pet,” a third comment read.

-“Lord you’re so unbelievably gorgeous so sweet and you’re puppy is so adorable!” a fourth user wrote.
+“Lord you’re so unbelievably gorgeous so sweet and you’re [sic] puppy is so adorable!” a fourth user wrote.

 The model never seems to be shy when it comes to flaunting her hourglass figure in barely there outfits.
 She’s often seen rocking body-baring ensembles that catch the interest of her fans.